-20 Things You Might Not Know About Office Space
+20 Fun Facts About Office Space

 Milton was a series of shorts Mike Judge created, wrote, animated, and voiced.
 It starred Milton Waddams, presumably when he was still technically working for Initech, and an early version of Lumbergh.
-The first episode (shown above) aired on MTV’s Liquid Television in 1991, alongside some other Judge shorts like The Honky Problem and Huh?.
+The first episode aired on MTV’s Liquid Television in 1991, alongside some other Judge shorts like The Honky Problem and Huh?.
 During the 1993-94 season of SNL, Milton made three more appearances.

 Judge voiced those characters on Beavis and Butt-Head and King of the Hill, so it wasn’t particularly difficult for him to appease some crew members who insisted on the impersonations.